-Within a health, gender, and environmental (or wider climate) lens, the transition to higher tier stoves is of potentially broadly equal benefit.
-Acknowledging for the moment that Tier 3 and 4 biomass stoves have some questions hanging over them from the health effects, nevertheless, use of any of the cleaner fuels and appliances, utilising LPG, Ethanol, Biogas, Electricity, etc. reduces the use of non-renewable biomass, reduce levels of household air pollution, reduces the rate of forest loss, and contributes to more gender equity by releasing time, improving safety and leading to greater wellbeing.
-However, the case studies illustrate how not all solutions are broadly equal and in different contexts they can have a very different effect on the economy and often rely heavily on the broader infrastructural development.
+Within a health, gender, and environmental (or wider climate) lens, the transition to all higher tier stoves is of potentially broadly equal benefit.
+Acknowledging for the moment that Tier 3 and 4 biomass stoves have some questions hanging over them in terms of their health effects, nevertheless, use of any of the cleaner fuels and appliances, utilising LPG, Ethanol, Biogas, Electricity, etc. reduces the use of non-renewable biomass, reduces levels of household air pollution, reduces the rate of forest loss, and contributes to more gender equity by releasing time, improving safety, and leading to greater well-being.
+However, the case studies illustrate that not all solutions are equal and in different contexts they can have a very different effect on the economy with their impacts often relying heavily on the broader infrastructural development context.